-Jesse Brown was posthumously awarded the Distinguished Flying Medal, the Purple Heart Medal, and the Air Medal.
+Jesse L. Brown was posthumously awarded the Distinguished Flying Medal, the Purple Heart and an Air Medal.
 For his selfless attempt to save his fellow serviceman, Thomas Hudner was awarded the Medal of Honor.

-In 1973, the U.S. Navy commissioned the USS Jesse L. Brown.
-Thomas Hudner spoke at the ship’s dedication, which was also attended by Brown’s family and his wife Daisy.
+In 1973, the Navy commissioned the USS Jesse L. Brown (FF-1089).
+Hudner spoke at the vessel’s dedication, which was also attended by Brown’s family and his wife.
 In 2013, Hudner asked North Korean officials if he could return to the crash site to attempt to recover his friend’s body once more, but was told to return at a later date.

 Thomas J. Hudner Jr. died on November 13, 2017.
-His biography, Devotion: An Epic Story of Heroism, Friendship, and Sacrifice inspired the 2022 film Devotion.
+His biography, Devotion: An Epic Story of Heroism, Friendship, and Sacrifice later inspired the 2022 film, Devotion.

-Devotion is set to hit theatres on October 28, 2022.
-The film will star Glen Powell, who has already claimed his place amongst military movie stars for his role in Top Gun: Maverick, as Tom Hudner.
-Jonathan Majors, known for recent films tackling identity and race such as Da 5 Bloods and The Last Black Man in San Francisco, is in the starring role of Jesse Brown.
+Devotion hit theaters on October 28, 2022.
+The film stars Glen Powell, who’s claimed his place among military movie stars for his role in Top Gun: Maverick (2022), as Tom Hudner.
+Jonathan Majors, known for Da 5 Bloods (2020) and The Last Black Man in San Francisco (2019), as Jesse Brown.

-Sony Pictures recently released the official teaser trailer for the film, which will follow the friendship between Brown and Hudner as they advance through flight school and on to the Korean War while navigating their different experiences with racial segregation.
+Devotion follows the friendship between Brown and Hudner as they advance through flight school and are deployed to fight in the Korean War, all while navigating their different experiences with racial segregation.